cullenpu/WhileTrue/README.md

 ![Team Logo](./logo.png)

-COMPANY NAME is a company founded in the THEME industry.
-COMPANY NAME aims to VISION STATEMENT.
+WhileTrue is a company founded in the marketing science industry.

 Table of Contents
 ---